Fintech App Design: What Is The Winning UI/UX in 2022

 Geometry and isometric projection

-One of the returning trends of the fintech industry is making UI elements in the isometric perspective.
+One of the returning trends of the fintech industry is making UI elements from the isometric perspective.

 Display of content and device adaptation